mariusndini/SQLQueryReports/2) Collation/readme.md

 # Snowflake Documentation Collation
 https://docs.snowflake.net/manuals/sql-reference/collation.html

-Snowflake can handle case sensitivity on an as needed basis through Collation (see documentation above).
-In order for a column to be case insensitive similar to SQL Server environment please define it as such on the table DDL or alter table DDL.
+Snowflake can handle case sensitivity on an as needed basis through Collation (docs above).
+In order for a column to be case insensitive define it as such on the table DDL or alter table DDL.
 ```
 create or replace table teacher(
-    col String collate 'en-ci'
+    col String collate 'en-ci' -- Collation
 );

 insert into teacher values ('Teacher');